TrueDevanon/parse_buildings_polygon/README.md

 # Collect buildings polygon by radius of points.

+Multithreaded collecting the building polygon by a radius of points from OpenStreetMap using the Tor network.

-Pass csv file with name "start.csv" with columns lat, lon.
+Pass csv file with name **start.csv** with columns lat, lon.

+Return csv file **buildings.csv** with columns:
+`coord, name, addr_country, addr_city, addr_street, addr_housenumber, building, building_levels, type, geometry`

 ### Build Docker container by command: